VirginiaDooley/junior-dev-journal/README.md

 # Junior Dev Journal :notebook:

-_The purpose of this journal is to share my first days/weeks as a developer on a team after completing a coding bootcamp.
-I hope that this journal will help others that are currently on or considering a similar path understand what lies ahead.
-Previously, I was a freelancer working on smaller scale projects mostly on my own.
-I also want to use this journal to track my professional growth._
+_The purpose of this journal is to document my first month as a developer on a digital after completing coding bootcamp.
+I hope that this journal will help me chart my professional growth and help others that are currently on or considering a similar path understand what lies ahead._

 * Week 1-2